muhammedkayag/TryHackMe-Blog-WriteUp/blog.md

 [Link to room on TryHackMe.com](https://tryhackme.com/room/blog)

-Welcome to my TryHacMe-Blog-WriteUp! first we add machines ip adress on our /etc/hosts file as blog.thm:
+Welcome to my TryHackMe-Blog-WriteUp! first we add machines ip adress on our /etc/hosts file as blog.thm: